-The Diabetes Management Program at St. Charles Hospital provides individuals who are diagnosed with diabetes the training they need to take control of this disease.
-The program is nationally recognized by the American Diabetes Association for providing diabetes self-management education and support.
-An experienced team of certified diabetes educators, including dieticians, nurses and psychologists, are prepared to work closely with each participant.
+The Diabetes Management Center at St. Charles Hospital's Specialty Care Center provides individuals who are diagnosed with either Type 1 diabetes or Type 2 diabetes the training they need to take control of this disease.
+The program is recognized by the American Diabetes Association for providing diabetes self-management education and support.
+An experienced team of certified diabetes educators, including dietitians, nurses and psychologists, are prepared to work closely with each participant.

 The overview class provides an in-depth discussion of the causes, treatments and complications of diabetes.
 Your individual needs will be assessed and an education plan will be developed for you.